Abstract:

 III.
 PROPOSED SYSTEM

-The present study uses Apriori classification algorithm for generating frequent item sets.
-It is utilized to the dataset items to refine them.
-Apriori algorithm’s goal is creating sets of similar items by grouping them together depending on matching attributes; these sets are referred to as frequent item sets.
-Also, Apriori algorithm can be defined as a bottom-up approach association rule mining method that mines the frequent itemset.
-The purpose of Apriori algorithm is to analyze transactional databases.
+The present study uses the Apriori classification algorithm for generating frequent item sets.
+It is applied to the dataset items to refine them.
+The Apriori algorithm’s goal is to create sets of similar items by grouping them together depending on matching attributes; these sets are referred to as frequent item sets.
+Also, the Apriori algorithm can be defined as a bottom-up approach association rule mining method that mines the frequent itemsets.
+The purpose of the Apriori algorithm is to analyze transactional databases.
 The Apriori algorithm takes a value of threshold ε as input and creates a frequent itemset, which are subsets of all transactions that contain at least ε.
-A common subset is expanded through adding one item at a time with the use of bottom-up technique [14].
+A common subset is expanded through adding one item at a time with the use of the bottom-up technique [14].
 We refer to this phase as the “candidate generation step.”
 The procedure continues iterating till a termination candidate arises, at which point there is no more room for extending the itemset.
 The Apriori algorithm uses confidence and support values to produce a frequent itemset.
 Support can be defined as a representation of transactions that include multiple products in a single transaction.
 When items are similar, transactions are represented by confidence.
 Items having greater confidence and support values compared to the threshold are found in a frequent item set.
 For two itemsets Q and P, confidence and support could be computed as follows:

-There are two steps in the apriori algorithm:
+There are two steps in the Apriori algorithm:

 - Pseudo Code Sets:

-F: represents Frequent itemset of size n
+F: represents a frequent itemset of size n

 C: represents a candidate set of size n